pdcherry/cherry-cv-public/README.md

 Current - 2022

-- Tech Lead of multiple reference control NPIs and custom OEMs;
+- Tech Lead of multiple NPIs and custom OEMs; invented and launched products to yield millions of dollars in new revenue, including:
-  collaborated cross-functionally to launch quality products; includes the *Pan-cancer RNA Fusion Controls*, *Fragmentome Calibration Controls*, *CNV Controls*, *Pan-cancer cfDNA v2*, and RNA-seq.
+  *Pan-cancer cfDNA* (v1 & v2), *CNV Controls*, *RNA Fusion Controls*, *Fragmentome Controls*, and RNA-seq
-- Mentored a direct report from Senior Research Associate to Scientist to serving as a Tech Lead on new product introductions.
-Managed research assistants to produce quality science on deadline.
+- Built positive team culture; mentored and promoted a report from Senior Research Associate to Scientist; coached reports who served as Tech Leads on new product introductions, increasing revenue.
+Delivered quality science on deadline by managing research assistants
-- Original research led to multiple outside presentations and patent protection of product configuration and biochemical methods.
-Designed and implemented high-throughput RNA synthesis and pooling.
+- Original research and presentations unveiled novel products and underwrote multiple patents for product configuration and biochemical approaches.
+Gained new customers in RNA standards space with the design and implementation of high-throughput RNA synthesis and pooling
-- Routinely craft custom data analysis pipelines in R and Python;
-  documented analyses using `Rmarkdown`, `Quarto`, and `Jupyter`;
+- Analyzed public databases and feedback from alpha testers to optimize design of multiple products; routinely craft custom data analysis pipelines in R and Python; documented analyses using `Rmarkdown`, `Quarto`, and `Jupyter`; maintain git repo of dockerized bioinformatic QC packages for Pan-cancer cfDNA product line
-  maintain dockerized git / Github bioinformatic QC packages for Pan-cancer cfDNA standard and the Pan-cancer RNA Fusion Controls; used public databases and feedback from alpha testers to design configuration of multiple products.
-- Led new technology evaluation of a new NGS platform with custom experiments and bioinformatic analyses in Python, R, and SQL to enable faster gene QC in Production.
-Also led ancillary experiments to speed up synthetic gene production.
-Coded, implemented, and distributed on company GitHub an internal package, *`twistcolorpal`*, that automatically adds Twist-brand colors to `ggplot2` plots and sets up database connectors to `SQL` / Snowflake for parameterized `dbplyr` querying.
+- Generated actionable data for new technology evaluations of a new NGS platform with custom experiments and bioinformatic analyses in Python, R, and SQL to enable faster gene QC in Production.
+Launched a time-saving gene synthesis change into production, supported by original experimental data.
+Boosted colleagues in publication-ready plots by coding and distributing on company GitHub the internal package *`twistcolorpal`*, which automatically styles plots and sets up database connectors to `SQL` / Snowflake for parameterized `dbplyr` querying.
 Regularly use R, tidyverse, Python, Polars, AWS `s3`, `Spark`, `PySpark`, and `Sparklyr`, locally and on Databricks.
-  Regularly implements and runs automated code tests with `pytest` and `testthat`.
+  Regularly implements and runs automated code tests

-### Scientist
+### Scientist, Genomics

 Twist Bioscience